 The enhanced bioavailability of nutrients is beneficial for overall health and well-being.
 However, emerging research suggests these fermented foods have an especially potent effect on mental health.
 Some of the nutrients that are enhanced through the process of fermentation include protein, magnesium, zinc, vitamin D, and B vitamins; each of which has been shown to directly impact aspects of cognitive function, memory, and mood.

 Similar to fermented foods, ginseng has been used in traditional diets and herbal medicine for over 5,000 years.
 The neuroprotective benefits of ginseng, first recorded in Traditional Chinese Medicine texts, have now been reconfirmed in numerous studies.
-Its “antianxiety, antidepressant and cognition enhancing properties” make it an essential nutrient for better brain health.
-Most of the clinical research on ginseng has been focused on Major Depressive Disorder and Alzeheimer’s Disease; both of which are pathologies that begin in the brain and eventually progress to physical symptoms.
+Its mental health and “cognition enhancing properties” make it an essential nutrient for better brain health.
+Most of the clinical research on ginseng has been focused on mental illness and neurodegenerative disease; both of which are pathologies that begin in the brain and eventually progress to physical symptoms.
 However, the antioxidant mechanisms of ginseng are also being studied in Parkinson’s Disease, Huntington’s Disease, multiple sclerosis, and strokes.

-Elements of ginseng root “produce adaptogenic, restorative, immunomodulatory, vasodilatory, anti-inflammatory, antioxidant, anti-aging, anticancer, anti-fatigue, anti-stress and anti-depressive effects.”
+Elements of ginseng root “produce adaptogenic, restorative, immunomodulatory, vasodilatory, antioxidant, anti-aging, anti-fatigue, and anti-stress effects.”
 Put simply, the benefits that begin in the brain ultimately cascade into the entire physiological system; resulting in a balanced sense of wellbeing that integrates brain health with body health.

 It’s no wonder that ginseng is one of the most common ingredients added into herbal supplements.
 You can find it in Cured Rise.
 The next time you take your morning capsules with a tall glass of water, know that you’re protecting and energizing your brain simultaneously!
 You can also try mixing dried ginseng into soup or tea.